ktomk/pipelines/README.md

 `--working-dir <path>` in which the file is looked for unless an absolute path is set by `--file <path>`.

-By default it operates on the current working tree which is copied into the container to isolate running the pipeline from the working directory (implicit `--deploy copy`).
+By default `pipelines` operates on the current working tree which is copied into the container to isolate running the pipeline from the working directory (implicit `--deploy copy`).

 Alternatively the working directory can be mounted into the